The-Chaos-Consortium/chaos-and-conquest/docs/equipment.md

 |      Longship       | 18 row, 90 sail |        60/75        | 1,000  | 150,000p |   4    |
 |       Warship       |       72        |         20          | 20,000 | 600,000p |   5    |

-Cart
-- A two-wheeled vehicle drawn by a single horse or two mules.
+***Cart***: A two-wheeled vehicle drawn by a single horse or two mules.
 Can carry 4 passengers.

-Wagon
-- A four-wheeled, open vehicle drawn by two horses or four mules.
+***Wagon***: A four-wheeled, open vehicle drawn by two horses or four mules.
 Can carry 12 passengers.

-Coach
-- A four-wheeled, enclosed vehicle drawn by four horses.
+***Coach***: A four-wheeled, enclosed vehicle drawn by four horses.
 Can carry 9 passengers.
 Requires horse changes every 2 hours in order to maintain speed.
 Without a change of horses, the coach can only travel 18 miles per day at 6 miles per hour.

-Raft
-- A simple raft made of logs lashed together.
+***Raft***: A simple raft made of logs lashed together.
 Can carry 4 passengers.

-Fishing Boat
-- A small boat with a single mast and a sail.
+***Fishing Boat***: A small boat with a single mast and a sail.
 Typically used for fishing or short trips along the coast.
 Can carry 4 passengers.

-Riverboat
-- A boat that is either rowed, pushed with poles, or towed by a horse.
+***Riverboat***: A boat that is either rowed, pushed with poles, or towed by a horse.
 Can carry 16 passengers.

-Sailing Ship, Small
-- A small, seafaring vessel with a single mast and a sail.
+***Sailing Ship, Small***: A small, seafaring vessel with a single mast and a sail.
 Can carry 20 passengers.

-Sailing Ship, Large
-- A large, seafaring vessel with two or more masts and sails.
+***Sailing Ship, Large***: A large, seafaring vessel with two or more masts and sails.
 Usually has multiple decks.
 Can carry 40 passengers.

-Longship
-- A slender vessel suitable for navigating rivers, coastal waters, or the vast open seas.
+***Longship***: A slender vessel suitable for navigating rivers, coastal waters, or the vast open seas.
 Depending on the prevailing conditions, a longship can be propelled by rowing or sailing.
 The crew members typically multitask as rowers, sailors, and warriors, adapting to the demands of the situation.

-Warship
-- While similar in appearance to normal sailing ships, they are designed for combat, and to carry mercenaries and war gear.
+***Warship***: While similar in appearance to normal sailing ships, they are designed for combat, and to carry mercenaries and war gear.
 Can carry 50 mercenaries.